What are Chestnuts? Interesting Facts & Nutritive Quality

 Instead of protein or fat like other culinary nuts, the main component in a chestnut is carbohydrates in the form of STARCH.
 Some consider it on par with that of potato or other starchy nuts like cashews.

-Once they're cooked, chestnuts soften, water content reduces, starch turns to oligosaccharide and monosaccharide and sucrose breaks down to form glucose and fructose.
+Once they're cooked, chestnuts soften, the starch turns to oligosaccharide and monosaccharide and the sucrose breaks down to form glucose and fructose.
 These elements, along with some caramelization provide for their sweet taste and flavor.

 The amylose starch content significantly influences the texture of chestnuts when cooked.